 17. When you’re read to decorate the cake, make the chocolate ganache.
 Add the chocolate to a medium sized bowl and set aside.
 Heat the cream in the microwave just until it begins to boil, then pour it over the chocolate.

 18. Allow the chocolate and cream to sit for a few minutes, then whisk until smooth.
-Let the ganache cool to about room temperature, then transfer to a large mixer bowl.
+Let the ganache cool to about room temperature (or cooler, you don’t want it too warm/thin), then transfer to a large mixer bowl.

 19. Whip on high speed until lightened in color and thick enough to spread.